fheahdythdr/fflags/README.md

 # rco-fflags
-fflag configurations i use with my rco fork
+fflag configurations

-to use them, type url in my rco fork, then enter the url after being prompted to, ex. https://raw.githubusercontent.com/fheahdythdr/rco-fflags/main/FFlag%20and%20FPS%20Unlock/ClientAppSettings.json
+to use them, type url in cfo fork, then enter the url after being prompted to, ex. https://raw.githubusercontent.com/fheahdythdr/fflags/main/FFlag%20and%20FPS%20Unlock/ClientAppSettings.json

 got no idea why my old main got added as a contributor, but i guess it's here now